 Dried apricots are basically a bundle of nutrients squeezed into juicy, amber baubles.
-Good for all things dermal and duodenal *winks*.
+Good for all things dermal and duodenal *inappropriate wink*.

-These soft saffron apricots with sticky mandarin sauce is what I am waking up to on Christmas morning.
-Fa la la la lahhhh.
+These soft saffron apricots with sticky mandarin sauce is what I am waking up to every morning this week.

 Saffron Apricots with pistachio yoghurt and mandarin sauce

-A highfive for Anna Jones, the genius behind this recipe.
+A highfive for Anna Jones, who inspired this version of lickystickyummy.

 250g dark dried apricots

 Juice from 6 mandarins

 1 cup Greek yoghurt

 Heat the apricots, saffron and mandarin juice in a small saucepan.
 Simmer for 10-15 minutes, until the apricots are plush.
 The timing will depend on how hard the apricots were in the first place.
 If you bought semi dried apricots, simply simmer for 5 minutes instead.

 Serve right away with thick clouds of yoghurt and smashed pistachios, or cool and refrigerate until needed (for up to 8 days).
 Trickle in some orange blossom water for a good Persian smack, if you have some in your cupboard.